amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

 Installing prebuilt packages
 =============================

-Download prebuilt packages from the native package manager for your distribution.
+Download the prebuilt packages from the native package manager for your distribution.
-For more information, see the :doc:`ROCm quick-start installation guide <rocm-install-on-linux:install/quick-start>`.
+For more information, see the :doc:`ROCm quick start installation guide <rocm-install-on-linux:install/quick-start>`.

 .. code-block:: bash